-The short answer: It depends.
-It may become an issue for government-backed loans with strict minimum property standards.
-In particular, if the asbestos could pose a health hazard to the homeowner.
+The short answer is: It depends.
+The presence of asbestos may become an issue for government-backed loans with strict minimum property standards.

 Most houses built before 1980 have some form of building material that contains asbestos.
 If the building material isn’t damaged (also known as friable) then the harmful fibers aren’t airborne, which is where the health hazard occurs.